-Catholic Relief Services, with funding from the US Department of Labor, and in partnership with AVSI Haiti is embarking on a new project aimed to reduce and prevent child labor in agriculture in Haiti.
+Catholic Relief Services, with funding from the US Department of Labor, and in partnership with AVSI Haiti is embarking on a new project.
+Let’s Work for Our Rights aims to reduce and prevent child labor in agriculture in Haiti.
+Let’s Work for Our Rights (LWR) will be implemented in the North and North East departments, and in the communities near official boarder areas with the Dominican Republic, including the North East, Center, West and South East departments.

 Many children in Haiti are engaged in child labor, including domestic work and agriculture.
-Because some parents are unable to care for their children, they send them to either orphanages or to live with relatives or strangers, who are expected to provide food, shelter and schooling to the children in exchange for housework.
-In some instances, these expectations are met, but many times they are not.
+There are an estimated 816,000 children and adolescents engaged in child labor, 34% of all 5 to 14 year olds.
+Because some parents are unable to care for their children, they send them to either orphanages or to live with relatives or strangers, who are expected to provide food, shelter and schooling for the children in exchange for housework.
+In some instances, these expectations are not met and children are not in school.

 Often, these children become domestic workers and are victims of labor exploitation and abuse.
 Some children are trafficked both internally and to the Dominican Republic.
 Others are illegally recruited and fall into forced labor, which could include working in a home, in the fields, or on the streets.

-Another challenge is posed by the is a lack of identification documentation.
-Many Haitian children's births are not registered, and different natural disasters, like the 2010 earthquake, cause the loss of many identification papers.
-This lack of personal identification papers makes it more difficult to protect children against Labor Code or Criminal Code violations, and for children to access social assistance services and educational programs from the Government.
+Another challenge is posed by the lack of documentation, like birth certificates.
+Many Haitian children's births are not registered, and different natural disasters, like the 2010 earthquake, cause the loss of many other identification papers.
+This lack of documents makes it more difficult to protect children against Labor Code or Criminal Code violations, and for children to access social assistance services and educational programs from the Government.

 The Haitian Government adopted the Anti-Trafficking in Persons Law, which criminalizes all forms of human trafficking and contains provisions to prevent child trafficking and certain other forms of harmful child labor.